ehlesp/smallab-k8s-pve-guide/G034 - Deploying services 03 ~ Forgejo - Part 2 - Valkey cache server.md

         name: metrics
     ~~~

-    Again, this `Service` object is exactly [like the one declared for the gitea Valkey instance](G033%20-%20Deploying%20services%2002%20~%20gitea%20-%20Part%202%20-%20Valkey%20cache%20server.md#valkey-service).
-Since this Valkey `Service` will be put under the `gitea` namespace, its hostname will be `cache-valkey.gitea`.
+    Again, this `Service` object is exactly [like the one declared for the Ghost Valkey instance](G033%20-%20Deploying%20services%2002%20~%20Ghost%20-%20Part%202%20-%20Valkey%20cache%20server.md#valkey-service).
+Since this Valkey `Service` will be put under the `forgejo` namespace, its hostname will be `cache-valkey.forgejo`.

 ## Valkey Kustomize project

-Now declare the main `kustomization.yaml` file that describes the whole Gitea's Valkey Kustomize subproject:
+Now declare the main `kustomization.yaml` file that describes the whole Forgejo's Valkey Kustomize subproject:

 1. In the main `cache-valkey` folder, create a `kustomization.yaml` file:

     ~~~sh
-    $ touch $HOME/k8sprjs/gitea/components/cache-valkey/kustomization.yaml
+    $ touch $HOME/k8sprjs/forgejo/components/cache-valkey/kustomization.yaml
     ~~~

 2. Enter the following `Kustomization` declaration in the `kustomization.yaml` file:

     ~~~yaml
-    # Gitea Valkey setup
+    # Forgejo Valkey setup
     apiVersion: kustomize.config.k8s.io/v1beta1
     kind: Kustomization